kaidez/kdz/README.md

 * I'm assuming that you have Node/npm installed in the machine you're downloading this file to.
 If not, please [get Node & npm](https://nodejs.org/download/).

+### How it works
+kdz uses a small set of commands and options to scaffold a basic web application based on the methods and tricks I commonly use for web development.
+It creates files & folders and also downloads specific files from this repo.

 ### How to install
 1. Open a terminal window and clone this repository somewhere on your local machine: